Abdul-Ahad2004/Abdul-Ahad2004/README.md

 ### Hi👋
 <br>
-<p font-size="36px">I’m Abdul Ahad Tariq, an Undergradute Software Engineer to be who is a dedicated and an effective team player seeking to further establish his proven skills in software engineering principles and programming platforms.</p>
+<p>I’m Abdul Ahad Tariq, an Undergradute Software Engineer to be who is a dedicated and an effective team player seeking to further establish his proven skills in software engineering principles and programming platforms.</p>

 <ul>
   <li>